CSE237SP25/project-latimore_thomas_weitzner/README.md

 * When a user has no accounts open, they can not make a deposit and in general have limited menu options. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/26 https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/32
 * We added more tests of the main user menu. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/70
 * The bank and menu classes in general are refactored so that the methods and files are smaller. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/69
-* TENTATIVE: A customer should be asked to create security questions when setting up a profile which are then used when the password is reset https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/60
+* A customer should be asked to create security questions when setting up a profile which are then used when the password is reset https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/60
-* TENTATIVE: Users can add personal information such as phone number, email address, etc. that is saved and can be added to later. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/50
+* Users can add personal information such as phone number, email address, etc. that is saved and can be added to later. https://github.com/CSE237SP25/project-latimore_thomas_weitzner/issues/50